One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Method

 As shown in Fig.~\ref{fig:method3_overview}, we synthesize an output image by warping the source feature volume and then feeding the result to the image generator $G$ to produce the output image $y$.
 The warping approximates the nonlinear transformation from $s$ to $d$.
 It \textit{re-positions} the source features for the synthesis task.

 To obtain the required warping function $w$, we take a bottom-up approach.
 We first compute the warping flow $w_k$ induced by the $k$-th keypoint using the first order approximation~\cite{siarohin2019first}, which is reliable only around the neighborhood of the keypoint.
 After obtaining all $K$ warping flows, we apply each of them to warp the source feature volume.
 The $K$ warped features are aggregated to estimate a flow composition mask $m$ using the motion field estimation network $M$.
 This mask indicates which of the $K$ flows to use at each spatial 3D location.
 We use this mask to combine the $K$ flows to produce the final flow $w$.
-Details of the operation are given in the appendix.
+Details of the operation are given in \supplementary{A.1}. \ifdefined\cameraReady (For all appendices, please refer to our \href{https://arxiv.org/abs/2011.15126}{full technical report}~\cite{wang2020facevid2vid}.) \fi